 The 1967 Corvette standard steering column is included in this paper because it is so close in design to the 1968 C3 model.
 However, they will not interchange because they have different attachment points under the dash.
-So we are really looking at unique, one year only steering columns.
-Therefore, parts are very rare (and expensive.)
+So we are really looking at two unique, one year only, steering columns.
+For this reason, parts are very rare (and expensive.)